raulmarinperez/osbdet/README.md

 The `modules` option lists all the available modules:
 ```
 root@osbdet:~/osbdet# ./osbdet_builder.sh modules
-These are the modules available in OSBDET v24r1:
+These are the modules available in OSBDET v25r1:
   - superset: Superset installation, depends on: foundation
   - labbuilder: Lab builder installation, depends on: foundation,hadoop3
   - spark3: Spark 3 installation, depends on: foundation
   - grafana: Grafana installation, depends on: foundation
+  - openmetadata: Open Metadata installation, depends on: foundation
   - truckssim: Truck fleet simulator, depends on: foundation
   - nifi: NiFi installation, depends on: foundation
   - jupyter: Jupyter Notebook installation, depends on: foundation
   - hadoop3: Hadoop 3 installation, depends on: foundation
+  - osbdetweb: OSBDET web installation, depends on: foundation
   - mariadb: MariaDB installation, depends on: foundation
-  - airflow: Airflow installation, depends on: foundation
   - foundation: Configurations and dependencies to satisfy the installation of other modules, depends on: no_dependencies
+  - kestra: Kestra installation, depends on: foundation
   - kafka3: Kafka 3 installation, depends on: foundation
   - minio: MinIO (object store) installation, depends on: foundation
-  - mongodb7: MongoDB 7 installation, depends on: foundation
+  - mongodb8: MongoDB 8 installation, depends on: foundation
 ```
 ### Listing available recipes
 The `recipes` option lists all the available recipes:
 ```
+root@osbdet:~/osbdet# ./osbdet_builder.sh recipes
-These are the recipes available for OSBDET v24r1:
+These are the recipes available for OSBDET v25r1:
+  - terraform[25r1]: Install Terraform on this OSBDET release (Debian 12), depends on: no_dependencies
-  - vscodetunnel[24r1]: Setup a VS Code tunnel to use OSBDET from an external VS Code, depends on: no_dependencies
+  - vscodetunnel[25r1]: Setup a VS Code tunnel to use OSBDET from an external VS Code, depends on: no_dependencies
-  - helloworld[24r1]: Hello world recipe, depends on: no_dependencies
+  - helloworld[25r1]: Hello world recipe, depends on: no_dependencies
-  - osbdetweb[24r1]: Install a web UI to easily operate OSBDET, depends on: no_dependencies
+  - hugo0.140.1[25r1]: Install a recent go-lang version and a recent hugo version, depends on: no_dependencies
 ```
 ### Displaying the status of available modules
 The `status` option lists the status of all the available modules: